royaltm/rust-delharc/README.md

 Rust Version Requirements
 -------------------------

-`delharc` requires Rustc version 1.44 or greater due to the usage of some macro features and api that was introduced or stabilized in this version.
+`delharc` requires Rustc version 1.44 or greater due to the usage of api that was stabilized in this version.

 [Rust]: https://www.rust-lang.org/